 - 5. The Society may do all such lawful things as may further the Society's objects.
-In particular: - (a) To borrow money from its Members and others in order to further its objects, providing that the amount outstanding at any one time shall not exceed £10,000,000.

-- (b) To mortgage or charge any of its property, including the assets and undertakings of the Society, present and future, and to issue loan stock, debentures and other securities for money borrowed or for the performance of any contracts of the Society or its customers or Persons having dealings with the Society. - (c) To receive, from any Person, donations or loans free of interest in order to further its objects, but shall not receive money on deposit. - 6.
-The rate of interest on money borrowed shall not exceed a rate which, in the opinion of the Board, is reasonable having regard to the terms of the loan.
+In particular: - (a) To carry on any trade, industry or business for the benefit of the community which is in furtherance of its objects. - (b) To borrow money from its Members and others in order to further its objects providing that the amount outstanding at any one time shall not exceed £10,000,000 (but only in accordance with the restrictions imposed by the Charities Act) and provided that the rate of interest on money borrowed shall not exceed the minimum rate necessary in the opinion of the Board to obtain and retain the capital required to carry out the objects of the Society. - (c) To mortgage or charge any of its property, including the assets and undertakings of the Society, present and future, (but only in accordance with any applicable restrictions imposed by the Charities Act) and to issue loan stock, debentures and other securities for money borrowed or for the performance of any contracts of the Society or its customers or Persons having dealings with the Society. - (d) To deposit or invest funds in accordance with the Act and the Charities Act. - (e) To establish or support any charities, associations or institutions formed for any of the charitable purposes included in the objects of this Society. - (f) To receive donations or loans free of interest and to raise funds in order to further its objects but shall not receive money on deposit. - (g) To sell, lease or otherwise dispose of all or any part of the property belonging to the Society.
+In exercising this power, the Society must comply as appropriate with the Charities Act. - (h) To establish or acquire subsidiary corporate bodies.